MutugiD/MutugiD/README.md

 Strong languages - Python and its derivatives - Tensorflow and PyTorch.

-🌱 Currently learning Deep Generative Models (Generative Adversarial Networks (GANs), Variational Auto-Encoders (VAEs) and Normalizing Flows  (NFs)), MLOPs, and end-to-end pipeline developments.
+🌱 Currently learning Deep Generative Models, MLOPs, and end-to-end pipeline developments.

 💞️ Collaborate on various data-driven projects, in diverse industries.